Theta-Limited/camera-calibration/README.md

 Set the Target Type to `Checkerboard` and adjust width, height rows, columns and checker width as needed to fit your print format.
 Use these new values with the script as described below.

 ![Picture taken by Mini3Pro of the chessboard pattern printed on poster paper](./DJI_0218.JPG)

+# Calculate Camera Skew

+A separate script, [`calculate-camera-skew.py`](./calculate-camera-skew.py) is available in this repository for calculating the pitch and yaw angles for misalignment between two cameras on the same drone camera gimbal.
+Documentation on use of this script is available in [CALCULATE_SKEW.md](./CALCULATE_SKEW.md).

+# Camera Calibration

 ## Taking Calibration Images